All This Talk of Toxic Masculinity (Even From Razor Makers) Is Rubbing Me the Wrong Way, Irritating Me in the Process

 God is still working on ALL of us

-I adore the image of God...in men and in women!
+I adore the image of God...in both male and female!

 God doesn't make mistakes, we do not always know best, why do we pretend we do and why do we allow dangerous, destructive thought to enter in and control our every action?

-Men being men, boys being boys, isn't the problem.....those seeking to get inside our heads, telling us to place blame where it doesn't belong, to blame God and embrace government, repeatedly telling us to forget the wisdom of our Fathers and to forget all about that antiquated 'Father Knows Best', business.
+Men being men, boys being boys, isn't the problem.....those seeking to get inside of our heads, telling us to place blame where it doesn't belong; to blame God and embrace government, repeatedly telling us to forget the wisdom of our Fathers and to forget all about that antiquated 'Father Knows Best', business...that's a problem.
+The brainwashing which comes with sitcoms and commercials and magazine articles into believing that Satan is not at the root of all evil, men are....that's a problem and those things combined.....is definitely toxic!

 We share in shortcomings, both male and female; we fall short as men, women, spouses, parents, Samaritans, citizens and we fall short in our Faith!